Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Paula's Choice niacinamide is more sophisticated than The Ordinary's version.
 Same active ingredient (niacinamide) but in a more elegant serum formulation.
 10% concentration (same as Ordinary) plus 1% zinc.
 The Ordinary's niacinamide is a thick lotion texture that feels heavy.
-Paula's Choice is a proper serum that absorbs immediately. highly rated by customers.
+Paula's Choice is a proper serum that absorbs immediately.
+Well-reviewed on Amazon.
 You're paying more for texture and formulation quality.
 For oily or acne-prone skin, this is superior to The Ordinary.

 ⚠ Not ideal for